 Public Lending Right for New Zealand Authors

-The Public Lending Right for New Zealand Authors scheme was established in 2008 to compensate New Zealand authors for the use of their books in New Zealand libraries.
+The Public Lending Right for New Zealand Authors scheme was established in 2008 to provide for New Zealand authors, illustrators, and editors to receive payments in recognition of the fact that their books are available for use in New Zealand libraries.

 Payments from the PLR fund